Prognosis

 For children with skeletal manifestations of rickets, the earlier the intervention, the more likely a favourable prognosis, with resolution of many of the associated skeletal deformities.
 This is especially true for deformities in the legs.
 Within 1 week after initiation of treatment, biochemical changes (a rise in the levels of phosphorus and calcium) and radiographic changes may be evident, and physical examination findings revert to normal within 6 months.

-Correction of vitamin D deficiency in adults improves bone mineral density as well as stimulating mineralisation of the collagen matrix, resulting in resolution of bone pain associated with osteomalacia.
-Improvement in bone mineral density can be observed after 1 to 2 years of vitamin D therapy.
-Improvement in secondary hyperparathyroidism, muscle strength, and osteomalacic bone pain is usually observed within 3 to 6 months after correction of vitamin D deficiency.
+Correction of vitamin D deficiency in children with rickets and adults with osteomalacia improves bone mineral density as a result of stimulating mineralisation of the collagen matrix, resulting in resolution of bone pain.
+Improvement in bone mineral density can be observed after 1-2 years of vitamin D therapy.
+Improvement in secondary hyperparathyroidism, muscle strength, and osteomalacic bone pain is usually observed within 3-6 months after correction of vitamin D deficiency.

 Use of this content is subject to our disclaimer